 Blink and You Won’t Miss It

 There’s also a sophisticated, high-tech way to promote lucid dreaming.
 In the course of his research, LaBerge developed an electronic gadget—somewhat reminiscent of a brain machine—called the NovaDreamer.
-The NovaDreamer includes a soft mask that you wear to sleep; sensors above the eyes detect when the wearer enters REM sleep, the state in which dreaming occurs, and then activate a flashing light or a sound.
-The idea is that the user will notice the light or sound inside the dream, remember what it means, and enter a lucid dreaming state.
-This device is apparently quite effective—as well it should be, considering its price of US$500.
+The NovaDreamer included a soft mask that you wear to sleep; sensors above the eyes detected when the wearer enters REM sleep, the state in which dreaming occurs, and then activated a flashing light or a sound.
+The idea is that the user would notice the light or sound inside the dream, remember what it means, and enter a lucid dreaming state.
+The Novadreamer is currently out of production and may or may not become commercially available again.
+Reportedly, the device was quite effective—as well it should be, considering its price of US$500.

 Meanwhile, numerous competitors have begun offering similar products, though the approach and features vary tremendously.
 The REM-Dreamer sounds similar to the Novadreamer.
 There’s also a headband called Aurora that can use light and sound to trigger lucid dreaming.
 A lower-tech (and much less expensive) product called Remee is a mask with embedded lights, but instead of using a sensor to detect when you’re in REM sleep, it uses a timer that you start manually when you go to bed.
 (I have one of these, but so far I’ve been unable to get it to trigger a lucid dream.
 Your mileage may vary.)